Kiplinger GDP Outlook: Sub-2% Economic Growth for a While, but No Recession

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Storm clouds will loom over the economy as the year progresses.
-The trade war, if it is sustained, will hurt U.S. exports and could extinguish the recent revival in manufacturing.
-Consumer sentiment has dropped significantly, though much more so among Democrats and independents than among Republicans.
-The Trump administration has not only been cutting federal employees, but also canceling contracts that sustain government contractors and nonprofits.
+Tariffs will likely not cause a broader recession in the economy, however.
+Consumer sentiment is still low, though much more so among Democrats and independents than among Republicans.
+The Trump administration has not only been cutting federal employees, but also canceling contracts that sustain government contractors, nonprofits and universities.
 The ripple effect of canceled contracts beyond government agencies is unknown, but potentially high.
-Uncertainty is also likely to hurt business spending on equipment and hiring.
-Consumers may save more if they feel insecure about their jobs going forward.
-Foreign tourism is likely to be down as well, perhaps subtracting a tenth of a percentage point from GDP growth.
+Consumers will likely begin to save more, as there are some signs of slowing in the labor market.
+Foreign tourism is likely to be down as well, perhaps subtracting a tenth of a point from GDP growth over the course of the year.

 Source: Department of Commerce: GDP Data